Split Conformal Prediction and Non-Exchangeable Data: Introduction

 \section{Introduction}

-Modern machine-learning methods often achieve significant predictive performance.
-However, oftentimes that is not enough: one needs a measure of uncertainty associated to the prediction.
-Conformal prediction (CP), introduced by Vovk, Gammerman and Shafer \cite{vovk:algorith_in_rand_world,vovk:tutorial_CP}, is a set of techniques for quantifying uncertainty in the predictions of any model, under very general assumptions on the data-generating distribution.
-CP has been applied in a variety of settings, ranging from regression \cite{lei2018CP,romano2019conformalized} to classification \cite{cauchois2021prediction}, and has generated much recent interest \cite{vovk:tutorial_CP,angelopoulos2021gentle}.
+Conformal prediction (CP), introduced by \citet{vovk2005algorithmic}, is a set of techniques for quantifying uncertainty in the predictions of any model, under very general assumptions on the data-generating distribution.
+CP yields finite-sample coverage guarantees of many kinds, and has generated much recent interest \citep{vovk2008tutorial,lei2018distribution,romano2019conformalized,angelopoulos2023gentle,cauchois2021prediction}.

-Most works on CP crucially rely on the assumption of data exchangeability: the data-generating distribution is invariant under permutations of sample points.
-This is enough to cover the important setting of independent and identically distributed (\iid{}) data.
-Deviations from exchangeability, however, have received significantly less attention, and only recently.
-Examples include methods for covariate shift \cite{tibshirani2019covariate} and tools for more general, but gradual shifts in the data distribution \cite{barber2022conformal}.

-This paper considers CP guarantees for a broad class of dependent data distributions.
-In the simplest such setting, one has a time series consisting of stationary, but temporally dependent, points; in this case, the order of sample points matters.
-This is the situation, for instance, for many climate and financial data.
-Here, CP is appealing as it applies even to complex models, such as neural networks, that are sometimes employed in these applications \cite{dixon2020machine, ravuri2021skilful}.

-Several CP methods have been developed specifically for such dependent setting.
-They include the block-based construction of Chernozhukov et al. \cite{chernozhukov2018blocks}; methods based on ensembling regressors over bootstrapped samples by Xu and Xie \cite{xu2021dynamic} and Jensen et al. \cite{jensen2022ensemble}; and the general online adaptive method of Gibbs and Cand\`{e}s \cite{gibbs2021adaptive}.

-The main message of this paper, however, is that on many occasions there is no need to introduce specific CP methods for dependent data. {\em Split conformal prediction} \cite{vovk:algorith_in_rand_world,lei2018CP} --- perhaps the most popular methodology for CP with \iid{} data --- is shown here to work well over a general class of dependent stochastic processes called {\em absolutely regular} or $\beta$-mixing \cite{bradley2005mixing}.
-Split CP, along with the guarantees we provide, are very appealing in this setting:

-\begin{itemize} \item It is {\em exactly the same method} that is used for \iid{} data, with {\em nearly the same guarantees}. \item It is also a {\em simple method}.
-For instance, it avoids the choice of blocks and permutations in \cite{chernozhukov2018blocks}.
-Split CP also does not require bootstrapping, ensembling or other computationally intensive procedures as in \cite{xu2021dynamic,jensen2022ensemble}. \item Given the stationary $\beta$-mixing assumption, the method achieves the {\em completely general guarantees} of split conformal prediction over {\em finite samples}.
-Unlike \cite{chernozhukov2018blocks, xu2021dynamic}, which require the true regression function to be consistently approximated by the model, split CP is agnostic to model performance. \item Our split CP guarantees also {\em work in the conditional setting} proposed in \cite{barber2020limits}, where one wants good performance conditioned on the covariates belonging to a given set. \item Finally, the split CP framework proposed, as well as the novel mathematical analysis developed below, can be extended beyond stationarity and even to non-split CP methods, such as rank-one-out \cite{lei2018CP} and risk-controlling prediction sets \cite{bates2021rcps}. \end{itemize}